JeremyBYU/polylidar/README.md

 ## Issues

-* If there are coincident points then it seems the delaunator cpp library gets stuck in an infinite loop (sometimes?).
+- [X] If there are coincident points then it seems the delaunator cpp library gets stuck in an infinite loop (sometimes?).
 Add a very small amount of noise to the data (jitter) to ensure this doesn't happen.
+  - Patched delaunator, no need to add jitter. https://github.com/mapbox/delaunator/pull/49
+- [X] Polylidar makes heavy use of hashmaps.
+Try a better hashmap than std::unordered_map
+  - Add robinhood hashing as direct replacement for std::unorderd_map.
+Polylidar is now 30% faster.
+- [X] Improper triangulation because of floating point inaccuracies
+  - Added geometric predicates for those have this issue.
+20% speed reduction.
+- [] 3D extension improvement.
+If 3D point clouds are denser (close spacing in x,y) than sensor noise there are issues.
+The zThresh parameter is now larger (because of noise) than the spacing which causes the normal threshold bypassing.
+  - Added additional normalThreshMin parameter which if is not satisfied will automatically filter triangle.
+ZThresh will have not affect for normal filtering bypass.